top of page

 Search

-• 3 min read
+• 4 min read

 Key executive function skills include:

-• Problem-solving: Finding solutions when obstacles arise.
+• Problem-solving: This involves finding solutions when obstacles arise.

 • School and learning: Students need these skills to follow instructions, complete assignments, and prepare for exams.